aospapp/aosp/external/lz4/programs/lz4.1.md

   * As a consequence of previous rules, note the following example :
     `lz4 file | consumer` sends compressed data to `consumer` through `stdout`, hence it does _not_ create `file.lz4`.
+  * Another consequence of those rules is that to run `lz4` under `nohup`, you should provide a destination file: `nohup lz4 file file.lz4`, because `nohup` writes the specified command's output to a file.

 Default behaviors can be modified by opt-in commands, detailed below.